nirvanatikku/foodler_delivery_reminder/README.md

 Foodler Delivery Reminder Script
 ================================

-Google Apps Script that creates calendar notifications for deliveries from Foodler.com via emails in Gmail.
+Google Apps Script provides an automated service that creates calendar notifications for deliveries from Foodler.com using Gmail and Google Calendar.

-Currently parses Foodler formatted emails, but created with the idea of being able to set it up for any type of email ('xpath' values will need to be updated accordingly, and possibly the model).
+Currently parses emails from orders@foodler.com.
+It is assumed to be formatted in a particular way (as per Foodler's formating), but created with an eye towards being able to set it up for any type of delivery service (pseudo-xpath values will need to be updated accordingly, and possibly the model).

-High level methods:
+Here are the methods at a high level:
   * doGet()
   * Trigger_CheckGmail()
   * Trigger_CheckNewOrders()